 The current limitation for Total PCB is Non-Detect.
-There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
-Therefore, the Local Limit of "Non-Detect" is justified based on Best Professional Judgment (BPJ).
+Therefore, the Local Limit should be retained as Non-Detect; justified based on Best Professional Judgment (BPJ).

 Compatible Pollutants

 Biochemical Oxygen Demand (BOD) - A local limitation for BOD should be adopted on the grounds that (i) there is an existing local limitation, and (ii) BOD is a compatible pollutant specifically treated at the Water Resource Recovery Facility.
 Approximately 97.61% (25.60 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have BOD as a pollutant above domestic surcharge level.